nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 We can see a mutex as a shared object that allows us to mark when the code execution is entering and exiting from a critical path.
 In addition to that, a mutex can help us to queue other logical transactions that want to access the same critical path while one transaction is being processed.

-As a quick note, keep in mind that using mutexes might have a performance impact in your application.
-More on this later.
+Before talking code, be aware that using a mutex might have a performance impact in your application and that this solution won't work if you use a distributed or a multi-process setup.
+More details on this later.

 ## Using `async-mutex`